btschwartz12/btschwartz12.github.io/docs/aclara/90d6ea9e1bd5c94481d610b35a0a8b903ca049a1/MNCT_userguide.md

 # Tool Overview

-This tool attempts to address the shortcomings and complications that come with the process of configuring a customer's endpoint, specifically the process of selecting ____TODO for readings that the customer wants included in their endpoint.
+This tool attempts to address the shortcomings and complications that come with the process of configuring a customer's endpoint, specifically the process of selecting message configurations (DailyShift, DemandReset, OnRequestRead) for readings that the customer wants included in their endpoint.

 After creating a MeterMate file for the customer, this tool will take the MeterMate file, and feed it into a sheet of the `Y84000-PTR | SRFN XML Configuration Creation Tool` [Appendix.Y8](#appendix).
-Formulas on this sheet will then calcluate the supported readings for that MeterMate configuration, and present the user with the option to select ____TODO for only the readings indicated by these calculations.
+Formulas on this sheet will then calcluate the supported readings for that MeterMate configuration, and present the user with the option to select message configurations (DailyShift, DemandReset, OnRequestRead) for only the readings indicated by these calculations.

 The user will then make selections, and review them.
 After review, they will be prompted to export the selection, which will write them to a copy of the Y84000-PTR [Appendix.Y8](#appendix), which will populate the relevent sheets with the selections.